-o) The Governing Body will ensure there are policies and procedures in place regarding pupils accessing the internet in school.
-The Governing Body will be doing all that it reasonably can to limit children's exposure to the above risks from the school's or college's IT system.
-As part of this process, the Governing Body will ensure their school or college has appropriate filtering and monitoring systems in place and regularly review their effectiveness.
-The Governing body will consider the number of and age range of their children, those who are potentially at greater risk of harm and how often they access the IT system along with the proportionality of costs versus safeguarding risks.

-p) To have policies and procedures in place relating to the use of cameras and technology within the EYFS.

-q) A review of the Safeguarding Policy at least annually (and in the case of a serious incident), including an update and review of the effectiveness of procedures and their implementation.
+- o) The Governing Body will ensure there are policies and procedures in place regarding pupils accessing the internet in school.
+The Governing Body will be doing all that it reasonably can to limit children's exposure to the above risks from the school's IT system.
+As part of this process, the Governing Body will ensure their school has appropriate filtering and monitoring systems in place and regularly review their effectiveness.
+The Governing body will consider the number of and age range of their children, those who are potentially at greater risk of harm and how often they access the IT system along with the proportionality of costs versus safeguarding risks. - p) To have policies and procedures in place relating to the use of cameras and technology within the EYFS. - q) A review of the Safeguarding Policy at least annually (and in the case of a serious incident), including an update and review of the effectiveness of procedures and their implementation.
 The annual review of safeguarding forms part of the summer term Governors' Review Meeting.
-A termly report is sent to the Safeguarding Governor and the annual Safeguarding Audit is presented to the Governing Board by the DSL or the Head.

-r) Governing Bodies and proprietors should ensure that ALL governors and proprietors receive appropriate safeguarding and child protection (including online) training at induction.
+A termly report is sent to the Safeguarding Governor and the annual Safeguarding Audit is presented to the Governing Board by the DSL or the Headmaster. - r) Governing Bodies and proprietors should ensure that all governors and proprietors receive appropriate safeguarding and child protection (including online) training at induction.
 This knowledge should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in our organisation are effective and support the delivery of a robust whole The Lyceum School approach to safeguarding.
-Their training should be regularly updated.
-(KCSIE 2023, paragraph 81).

-s) Governing bodies and proprietors should ensure that all staff undergo safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring - see paragraph 141 for further information) at induction.
+Their training should be regularly updated (KCSIE 2024). - s) Governing bodies and proprietors should ensure that all staff undergo safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring see KCSIE, paragraph 140 for further information) at induction.
 The training should be regularly updated.
 Induction and training should be in line with any advice from the safeguarding partners.
+Child protection training must cover staff being able to identify and act on any unexplained and / or persistent absences from education.

-t) The Proprietor and the Board of Governors will be aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and their multi-agency safeguarding arrangements.
+t) The Proprietor and the Board of Governors will be aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and their multiagency safeguarding arrangements.

-Governors of independent schools as non-public entities however do not have to follow requirement as laid down in the Public Sector Equality Duty (PSED).
-(KCSIE 2023, paragraph 82).
+Governors of independent schools as non-public entities however do not have to follow requirement as laid down in the Public Sector Equality Duty (PSED) KCSIE 2024, paragraph 80.

-13. Children with special educational needs and disabilities (SEND)
+8. Children with special educational needs and disabilities (SEND)